-- Not all the courses listed above will be available in any one academic year and courses additional to this list may also be offered. - Continuous assessment is a central part of many courses.
-In addition an F following a course title indicates that the course involves fieldwork, and an L that it involves laboratory or practical work.
+Not all the courses listed above will be available in any one academic year and courses additional to this list may also be offered.

+- Continuous assessment is a central part of many courses.
 Students who do not complete assignments, fieldwork, laboratory or practical work may be required to withdraw from a course.
 In such circumstances s/he will not be permitted to sit any written examination in that course. - Courses will not be offered where demand is not sufficient while it may be necessary to limit enrolment in other cases.
 The list of courses on offer in any academic year will be available in September and students will be required to make a binding choice of courses early in the first semester.
 Some courses have pre-requisites which in some cases require attendance at specific courses either in second year or third year Geography.
 Most courses begin in the first semester.